-Residents are to be in the OR 15 minutes prior to scheduled start time to assist in patients' positioning and to ensure that all cases start on time.
+Residents are to meet all patients in pre-op holding and to be in the OR 15 minutes prior to scheduled start time to assist in patient positioning and to ensure that all cases start on time.
 Operative dictations must be done on the day of the procedure.
 It is advisable that these be done immediately after the procedure.
 The resident should confirm with the attending physician before the end of each case who is responsible for dictations.
 Attending physicians must be listed first and their presence in the OR properly documented.
 Discharge summaries must be done within 24 hours of the patient’s discharge and are the responsibility of the junior residents and intern on service.
 They are not to be done by medical students.

-The chief resident assigned to the MUH rotation will be responsible for making a monthly call schedule.
-These will be due to the residency director by the 15th of the preceding month.
+The chief junior resident assigned to the MUH rotation will be responsible for making a monthly call schedule.
 The Department allows for call to be taken from home as long as patient care is not compromised.
 The residency director reserves the right to institute “in-house” call should there be any indication that patient care has been compromised.
 Call for the junior resident varies from 6-7 weeknight calls and 1-2 weekend block calls.
 The junior residents have from 2-3 weekends off a month.
 The intern takes rotating within this framework and also shares with weekend block call.
-Outside after hours calls are directed to either the junior resident or the chief resident.
+Outside after-hours calls are directed to either the junior resident or the chief resident.
 All physician calls will be directed to the attending physician on call.
 The on-call attending will be designated as the physician of the day and will be responsible for all consults on that day.
 Adult attending call schedules will run from Friday through the next Friday.
-The pediatric urology attending covers all pediatric consults.
+The pediatric urology attending covers all pediatric consults during weekday work hours.
 In his absence, the on-call attending will cover pediatric call.

-Formal ward rounds and weekly specialty conferences, including grand rounds, basic science lectures, Campbell’s Conference, Morbidity and Mortality Conference, and Pre-Operative Conference are the mainstays of the didactic training.
+Formal ward rounds and weekly specialty conferences, including grand rounds, Campbell’s Conference, Morbidity and Mortality Conference, and Pre-Operative Conference are the mainstays of the didactic training.
 A monthly journal club in conjunction with local, private urologists is held to discuss current publications.

 Primary emphasis is placed on the evaluation of the surgical inpatient and outpatient.
 The trainee works as a junior ward officer where all aspects of preoperative and postoperative care are stressed.